Reading infrared signals

 With Flipper Zero, you can capture and save infrared (IR) signals from IR remotes.
 Such remotes are used to control TVs, air conditioners, projectors, audio systems, and more.
 The saved signals can be played back to send commands instead of the original remote.

-On this page, you will learn how to read, save, and emulate IR signals with your Flipper Zero.
+On this page, you'll learn how to read, save, and emulate IR signals with your Flipper Zero.

 Flipper Zero captures and demodulates IR signals with a carrier frequency of 38 kHz with its built-in IR receiver.
 For remotes with known protocols, Flipper Zero automatically decodes IR signals.
 If the protocol of the remote is unknown, Flipper Zero will record the signal in RAW format.
 To capture and save a signal, do the following: